 IFRS 12 includes the disclosure requirements for all forms of interests in other entities, including joint arrangements, associates, special purpose vehicles and other off balance sheet vehicles.
-The Company is yet to assess the full impact of IFRS 12 and will adopt the standard for the accounting period beginning on April 1, 2013.
+The Company adopted IFRS 12 for the accounting period beginning on April 1, 2013.

-IFRS 13 Fair Value Measurement
+- IFRS 13 Fair Value Measurement

 IFRS 13 aims to improve consistency and reduce complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across IFRSs.
 The requirements do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within IFRSs.
-The Company is yet to assess the full impact of IFRS 13 and will adopt the standard for the accounting period beginning on April 1, 2013.
+The Company adopted IFRS 13 for the accounting period beginning on April 1, 2013.